rhevm-qe-automation/ovirt-ansible/roles/ovirt-engine-rename/README.md

 Requirements
 ------------

-- preinstalled clean environment with configured repositories and a working engine installation
+- Preinstalled clean environment with configured repositories and a working engine installation
 - To have internally resolvable hostname using which we change the engine hostname to the new one

 Role Variables